 - Do you provide consistent hospice nurses and caregivers, or will my (loved one) have different providers caring for him/her?

-- For at-home hospice care, what is your on-call program in case assistance is needed during the night?
+- What is your on-call program in case assistance is needed during the night?

 More Helpful Tips: